vanmap/solutions-webappbuilder-widgets/Visibility/README.md

 * Minimum requiremnet is ArcGIS WebApp Builder v.1.0.
 Widget has been updated to v.2.0.

 ## Instructions
-In order to develop and test widgets you need to deploy the Viewshed directory to the stemapp/widgets directory in your WebApp Builder installation.
+In order to develop and test widgets you need to deploy the Visibility directory to the stemapp/widgets directory in your WebApp Builder installation.

 ## Issues
 * Find a bug or want to request a new feature?
 Please let us know by submitting an issue.